dimamarkus/house-vote/README.md

 Clerk stays enabled in this standalone app, so authenticated flows and protected routes depend on those env values.

+## Deploy Notes

+This app does not need custom Vercel build configuration.

+- `pnpm build` runs `prisma generate` automatically via `prebuild`
+- `pnpm check-types` runs `prisma generate` automatically via `precheck-types`
+- Node is pinned via `package.json` engines and `.nvmrc`
+- pnpm is pinned via `packageManager`

+For Vercel or any other fresh CI environment, make sure these env vars exist at build/runtime:

+- `DATABASE_URL`
+- `NEXT_PUBLIC_CLERK_PUBLISHABLE_KEY`
+- `CLERK_SECRET_KEY`

+If a fresh deploy fails with Prisma types missing, that means the build did not run through the package scripts.
+The intended entrypoint is `pnpm build`, not `next build` directly.

 ## Generated Code

 This repo uses Prisma's standard `@prisma/client` generation flow.